Di posting oleh Annaas

 - The car has a blue colour

-The car that hit Doni has a blue colour
+The car that hit Doni has a blue

 3. - My friend called me